 Are Chihuahuas Hard to Train?

-Chihuahuas have quite the reputation for being stubborn little buggers.
-Many owners believe that they do definitely have a mind of their own.
+Chihuahuas have quite the reputation for being stubborn little pooches.
+Many owners believe that they definitely have a mind of their own.
 When it comes to training, this can make things a little bit complicated.